blamelesshq/blameless-slo-samples/README.md

 ### Deploy

-The `deploy` command is used for creating/updating resources in your Blameless instance.
-When you execute that command first it will validate specified yaml files, and if everything is okay, than it will proceed further by deploying resources.
+The `deploy` command is used to create/update SLO resources in Blameless.
+When you execute that command, it first validates the specified yaml files, and if everything is okay, than it will proceed further by deploying resources.

 ```jsx
  blameless-slo deploy -s <source> -f <path_to_yaml>